k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 * Override rule - plugins and other general overrides to the default product settings.
 * A combination of a filter and override rules.

 The rules are executed based on the following hierarchy: When multiple rules apply to the same process element, the most specific rule takes precedence.
-For example, the following rules exist:
+The following is an illustration of the rules hierarchy:

-* A **Baseline** rule defines that a ```Plugin X``` is inactive.
+* A **Baseline** rule defines ```Plugin X``` as inactive.
 * A **Rule 1** is applied on CRM_DB and it sets ```Plugin X``` to active.
 * A **Rule 2** is applied on CRM_DB and public2 schema, and it sets ```Plugin X``` to active and a threshold = 0.8.